ecell/transomics2cytoscape/README.md

 1. Run Cytoscape Desktop
 2. Run R[Studio].
 3. Run the following R code.
+This will get KEGG pathways and import the pathways to Cytoscape and finally integrate the pathways to a CyJS file named "transomics3D.cyjs".

 ```R
 library(transomics2cytoscape)